camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 [Inspect the connection](#how-can-i-get-details-about-a-secure-remote-connection) to understand which certificates are being returned by the server.

-Ensure you configure the modeler for [custom SSL certificates](#how-can-i-provide-a-custom-ssl-certificate).
+Ensure you configure Desktop Modeler for [custom SSL certificates](#how-can-i-provide-a-custom-ssl-certificate).

-If intermediate signing authorities sign the server certificate, ensure that the remote endpoint to [serves both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to the modeler.
+If intermediate signing authorities sign the server certificate, ensure the remote endpoint [serves both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to Desktop Modeler.

 ## How can I provide a custom SSL certificate?

-You configured a custom SSL certificate in your (remote) Zeebe endpoint and want the modeler to accept that certificate.
+You configured a custom SSL certificate in your (remote) Zeebe endpoint and want Desktop Modeler to accept that certificate.

 The app [strictly validates](./flags/flags.md#zeebe-ssl-certificate) the remote server certificate trust chain.
-If you use a custom SSL server certificate, you must make the signing CA certificate known to the modeler, not the server certificate itself.
+If you use a custom SSL server certificate, you must make the signing CA certificate known to Desktop Modeler, not the server certificate itself.

-The modeler reads trusted certificate authorities from your operating systems trust store.
+Desktop Modeler reads trusted certificate authorities from your operating systems trust store.
 Installing custom CA certificates in that trust store is recommended for most users.
 Alternatively, you may provide custom trusted CA certificates via the [`--zeebe-ssl-certificate` flag](./flags/flags.md#zeebe-ssl-certificate).

 ## How can I get details about a secure remote connection?